Inspiration and ideas from your own gardens

 - Time for planting

 This Species Tulip is a favourite amongst the visitors to our show garden at Pashley Manor in East Sussex.
 Especially well known for the ability to return year on year, it's one of the best red species tulips available providing long-lasting colour from April onwards.
+A delightful Tulip which was selected by the Royal Horticultural Society to mark its bicentenary.
+Flowers in April.

 Tulips will thrive in almost any type of soil where there is reasonable drainage.
 During the growing season, they like plenty of moisture but the roots must not stand in water.
 Be careful not to feed tulips during the growing season as this will produce 'leggy' plants.
 Plant from October until late December 4 inches deep and approximately 5 to 6 inches apart.